 ➡️ HIL/PHIL Benefit: Ensures a seamless transition from simulation to real-world EV testing.

-The IPMSM-Based Axle-Drive Simulation provides a detailed framework for studying torque control, drivetrain dynamics, and regenerative braking in EVs.
-Impedyme’s HIL and PHIL solutions enhance the development process:
+The permanent magnet synchronous motor-based axle-drive simulation provides a detailed framework for studying torque control, drivetrain dynamics, and regenerative braking in EVs.
+Impedyme’s HIL and PHIL solutions enhance the development process.

 ✔ Integration of AI-based predictive torque control algorithms.